 Interrupted Stay Billing Requirements

-- Report payable days in the Covered Days field (value code 80).
+- Report payable days in the Covered Days field (value code 80)

-- Report interrupted days in the Non-Covered Days field (value code 81).
+- Report interrupted days in the Non-Covered Days field (value code 81)

-- OSC from date is the initial LTCH discharge date.
+- OSC from date is the initial LTCH discharge date

-- OSC through date is the last LTCH date the patient isn’t present at midnight.
+- OSC through date is the last LTCH date the patient isn’t present at midnight

-- Use revenue code 018X to show the number of interruption days.
+- Use revenue code 018X to show the number of interruption days

 Discharge Payment Percentage Adjustment

-An LTCH’s discharge payment percentage is the ratio of the LTCH’s discharges that got the standard federal rate payment to its total Medicare discharges number under the LTCH PPS.
+An LTCH’s discharge payment percentage is the ratio of the LTCH’s discharges that got the standard federal rate payment to its total Medicare discharges under the LTCH PPS.
 If an LTCH’s discharge payment percentage for a cost reporting period isn’t at least 50%, this payment adjustment policy applies after we calculate the percentage and notify the LTCH.
 For cost reporting periods subject to this adjustment, the discharge payment percentage adjustment is:

 - An added HCO-cases payment based on the fixed-loss amount for an IPPS hospital in effect at the time of the LTCH discharge